Farming Transformation Fund – Slurry Infrastructure grant

 Following more than 1200 applications during round 1, Defra announced an increase in the funding for the Slurry Infrastructure Grant, more than doubling the budget for Round 1 from £13.2 million to £33.9 million.

 Under this expanded funding pot, 374 projects were invited to submit a full application ahead of the deadline on the 28 June, 2024.
+More information on planning can be found at: Slurry Infrastructure grant – planning guidance.

 Successful applications have been selected based on the assessment of how many storage projects the market could handle without causing unnecessary delays or price inflation.

-Eligible farmers who have been unsuccessful within Round 1 are encouraged to submit another application in these subsequent rounds.
+Eligible farmers who have been unsuccessful within round 1 are encouraged to submit another application in these subsequent rounds.

-• Applicants were given the opportunity to speak with CSF (Catchment Sensitive Farming) officers.
+Round 1 applicants were given the opportunity to speak with CSF (Catchment Sensitive Farming) officers.
 CSF offered a free advice visit to discuss slurry management and ways of reducing pollution across farm.

 Applications for Round 1 of the Slurry Infrastructure Grant closed on 31 January 2023.